pSpitzner/stimulating_modular_cultures/README.md

 # Notes for Victor

 I did quite a bit of refactoring.
-A simple example of what works now: launch python from base directory,
+A simple example of what works now: launch python from base directory, then
 ```
 import sys
 sys.path.append("./ana")